 Arthroscopic foot and ankle surgery is considered minimally invasive because it uses much smaller incisions and causes less damage to healthy tissues than open surgery.
 Dr. Graney makes one or more buttonhole-sized incisions in your foot and inserts a thin, flexible instrument called an arthroscope.

 The arthroscope has a lighted camera lens at one end that projects a magnified, high-definition image of the inside of your foot onto a monitor.
 Using arthroscopy, Dr. Graney can diagnose and treat many conditions and injuries without open surgery.

 Joint replacement surgery can dramatically improve your mobility and overall quality of life if your foot or ankle is severely damaged from an injury or a disease like arthritis.
 This procedure involves removing the damaged parts of your joint and replacing them with artificial components.
 Joint replacement usually isn’t available as a minimally invasive surgery.

-First, Dr. Graney thoroughly reviews your symptoms and medical history and performs a physical exam to make sure that foot surgery is your best option.
-He always explores the simplest and least-invasive treatments before recommending surgery.
+First, your provider thoroughly reviews your symptoms and medical history and performs a physical exam to make sure that foot surgery is your best option.
+They always explore the simplest and least-invasive treatments before recommending surgery.

-If you need foot surgery, Dr. Graney takes time to explain the best methods and procedures available so you can make an informed decision.
-Then, he tells you how to prepare for your specific surgery.
+If you need foot surgery, your provider takes time to explain the best methods and procedures available so you can make an informed decision.
+Then, they tell you how to prepare for your specific surgery.
 Depending on your condition, foot surgery may occur in the hospital or as an outpatient procedure.

 To learn more about foot surgery, call Madison Advanced Foot & Ankle or book an appointment online today.